frvaillant/mapux/readme.md

 You can add as much as events you need according to leaflet events

-To add an event on a marker, use the same method as above.
+Add an event on a marker with the same method as above.
  For example :
 ```php
 $dragEndAction = '